DAVIDDAIJUNCHEN/Shape-Transfer-Bayesian-Optimization/README.md

 * step 1: add initial experiment points

-  Before start the EI method, you need to prepare some initial experiment points and get the responses by running task 1 on them. after that, add these initialization points to a file by following the header below, e.g., `./data/experiment_points_task1_gp.tsv`.
+  Before start the EI method, you need to prepare some initial experiment points and get the responses by running task 1 on them. after that, add these initialization points to a file by following the header below, e.g. , `./data/experiment_points_task1_gp.tsv`.

   ```
   response#dim1#dim2#dim3
   0.4#3#4#5
   0.5#4#5#6
   ```
+* step 2: run `./main.py` with `task=1`

+  Let variable `task = 1` in `./main.py` script, then you can get the next experiment point for your task 1 after run `./main.py` .
+* step 3: run task 1

+  Get the task 1 response of new experiment point from step 2, and add the new experiment point and its response into file created in step 1, e.g. , `./data/experiment_points_task1_gp.tsv`.

+Iteratively execute step 2 and step 3, you can do as many task 1 experiments as you can afford.
+At the same time, the best point (with largest response value) can be selected from task 1 experiment file, e.g. , `./data/experiment_points_task1_gp.tsv`.

 ### task 2:

 ## Simulation Instruction